hydpy-dev/Delft-FEWS-demos/Delft-FEWS_HydPy-Lahn/README.md

 * also provide latest available Delft-FEWS patch (`fews-stable-<version>-<build>-patch.jar`)
 * adapt the INI file (_`FewsDemo_HydPy_Lahn_xVV.ini`)
   * `vm.location`: path pointing to Java installation to be used
-  * further adaptions if wanted
+  * further adaptions if wanted or needed

 ## Configuration overview
 * time series data for import are provided in `ImportBackup` (01/01/2008 - 31/12/2012)